muhammadzainrafique/workshop/README.md

 ### 1. Start the Node.js Server

-In the root directory of the project, run the following command:
+In the root directory of the project, run the following command in the terminal:

 ```bash
 node server